entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **Locality and horizon**: Ballagan Formation, Burnmouth, Scotland.
 > - **References**: Otoo *et al*., 2019
 > - **Comments**:  Otoo *et al*.
 (2019): The Ballagan Formation has previously been referred to as the Cementstone Group in England and the lower part of the Carboniferous Sandstone Measures in Scotland, and probably spans **the whole of the Tournaisian** (Smithson _et al_., 2012).
 The entire Ballagan Formation is exposed at Burnmouth, Scotland (Fig. 1), as just over 500 m of vertically dipping beds.
 Most of the tetrapod fossils at Burnmouth occur from 332–383 m, though there are isolated bones known from lower horizons (see Clack _et al_.
 2016, fig. 6a). **The greatest concentration comes from a ~50 cm span within a highly-sampled 1 m interval at 340.5 m originally discovered by TRS.
 This 1 m interval contains the *Ossirarus* and *Aytonerpeton* beds (Clack et al. 2016) and is here designated the Tetrapod Interval Metre, or TIM.** The Ballagan Formation comprises 10 facies and three facies associations, each of which occur throughout the formation: (1) fluvial facies association; (2) overbank facies association; and (3) saline-hypersaline lake facies association (Bennett et al. 2016).
->> - All derive from the Tournaisian argillaceous dolostone-bearing mudstone succession of Scotland.
+>> - All derive from the Tournaisian argillaceous dolostone-bearing mudstone succession of Scotland.
 Formerly known as the Cementstone Group (the lower part of the Calciferous Sandstone Measures in Scotland), these rocks have now been assigned to the Ballagan Formation, Inverclyde Group.
-Most belong to the claviger-macra (CM) palynozone, dated as 348 to 347.6 Ma.
+Most belong to the claviger-macra (CM) palynozone, dated as 348 to 347.6 Ma.
 >> - *Pederpes* from Scotland (Clack & Finney 2005).

 **Willie’s Hole Shrimp Bed**